List of Tom Clancy's Rainbow Six Siege downloadable content

-There have been 39 seasons in 10 years of Tom Clancy's Rainbow Six Siege in the form of downloadable content.
-In most of the seasons, the downloadable content has introduced a new map or a rework of an existing one and one or two new operators to play.
-The inaugural season began in February 2016 with Operation Black Ice, and the game is currently in its thirty-ninth season, Operation High Stakes, which is the third season of Year 10.
-There are currently 24 maps between four game modes, and 76 operators to choose from between attacking and defending.
+There have been 42 seasons in 11 years of Tom Clancy's Rainbow Six Siege in the form of downloadable content.
+In most of the seasons, the downloadable content has usually fixed a glitch in the game, introduced a new map or a rework of an existing one, and one or two new operators to play.
+The inaugural season began in February 2016 with Operation Black Ice, and the game is currently in its forty-second season, Operation System Override, which is the Second season of Year 11.
+There are currently 27 maps between four game modes, and 77 operators to choose from between attacking and defending.

 Initial release (2015–2016)

 Tom Clancy's Rainbow Six Siege initially launched on 1 December 2015.
 The base game featured 21 operators (known as the "Pathfinders") and 11 maps.